-Bryan Texas Utilities (BTU) is pleased to present the Annual Financial Report for the fiscal years ended September 30, 2022 and 2021.
+Bryan Texas Utilities (BTU) is pleased to present the Annual Financial Report for the fiscal years ended September 30, 2023 and 2022.
 This report is published to provide the BTU Board of Directors (Board), the City of Bryan, the Bondholders, representatives of financial institutions, and other interested parties detailed information concerning the financial condition of BTU.

 BTU is an enterprise activity of the City of Bryan, Texas.
 BTU operates a "City" and "Rural" electric system, (the "City Electric System" and the "Rural Electric System", respectively).
 Each system, while operated by a common staff, is maintained separately for internal and external accounting and reporting purposes.
 BTU's Rural Electric System purchases all of its energy from the City Electric System.
 BTU's common staff is employed by the City Electric System and is either direct billed to the Rural Electric System or is billed through the City Electric System's wholesale rates.
 Generally, all power supply, regulatory charges, customer service and administrative services are billed through wholesale rates, while distribution services are direct billed.
 Wholesale rates from the City Electric System and the Rural Electric System's retail rates are established through an ordinance of the City of Bryan.
-The accompanying financial statements present only the Rural Electric System or the City of Bryan, Texas.
+The accompanying financial statements present only the Rural Electric System and are not intended to present the financial position or results of operations of the City Electric System or the City of Bryan, Texas.